 X-RateLimit-Limit

-The HTTP X-RateLimit-Limit response header is an unofficial HTTP header indicating the maximum number of requests a client is allowed to make within the current rate limit window.
+The HTTP X-RateLimit-Limit unofficial response header communicates the maximum number of requests allowed within the current rate limit window.

 Usage